workingDog/scalaEeml/readme.md

 # scalaEeml Overview

-scalaEeml is a Scala [EEML](http://www.eeml.org) library, to interact for example, with [COSM](https://cosm.com/) for the Internet Of Things.
+scalaEeml is a Scala [EEML](http://www.eeml.org) library.
+It can be used for example to interact with [COSM](https://cosm.com/) of the Internet Of Things.

 From [EEML](http://www.eeml.org): "Extended Environments Markup Language (EEML) ...is a protocol for sharing sensor data between remote responsive environments,